IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _Network problems are common, so you have to anticipate them, for example by retrying a failed request._
 - _A local function call either returns a result, or throws an exception, or never returns (because it goes into an infinite loop or the process crashes). ( icehe : 意外情况导致更多的返回结果类型, 例如超时失败 )_
     - _A network request has another possible outcome: it may return without a result, due to a timeout._
-    - _In that case, you simply don’t know what happened: if you don’t get a response from the remote service, you have no way of knowing whether the request got through or not._
+    - _In that case, you simply don't know what happened: if you don't get a response from the remote service, you have no way of knowing whether the request got through or not._
 - If you retry a failed network request, it could happen that the requests are actually getting through, and only the responses are getting lost. _( 幂等性问题 )_
     - In that case, retrying will cause the action to be performed multiple times, unless you build a mechanism for deduplication ( **idempotence** 幂等 ) into the protocol.
-    - _Local function calls don’t have this problem._
+    - _Local function calls don't have this problem._
 - _Every time you call a local function, it normally takes about the same time to execute. ( 不可控的响应时长 )_
     - _A network request is much slower than a function call, and its latency is also wildly variable: at good times it may complete in less than a millisecond, but when the network is congested or the remote service is overloaded it may take many seconds to do exactly the same thing._
 - When you call a local function, you can efficiently pass it references (pointers) to objects in local memory. _( 无法传指针; 可能要传递的参数是很大的对象 )_
     - _When you make a network request, all those parameters need to be encoded into a sequence of bytes that can be sent over the network._
-    - _That’s okay if the parameters are primitives like numbers or strings, but quickly becomes problematic with larger objects._
+    - _That's okay if the parameters are primitives like numbers or strings, but quickly becomes problematic with larger objects._
 - _The client and the service may be implemented in different programming languages, so the RPC framework must translate datatypes from one language into another._
-    - _This can end up ugly, since not all languages have the same types -- recall JavaScript’s problems with numbers greater than 2^53, for example._
+    - _This can end up ugly, since not all languages have the same types -- recall JavaScript's problems with numbers greater than 2^53, for example._
-        - _This problem doesn’t exist in a single process written in a single language._
+        - _This problem doesn't exist in a single process written in a single language._

 #### Message-Passing Dataflow

 **Asynchronous message-passing systems** _are somewhere between RPC and databases_

-- _They are similar to RPC in that_ a client’s request ( usually called a **message** ) is delivered to another process with low latency.
+- _They are similar to RPC in that_ a client's request ( usually called a **message** ) is delivered to another process with low latency.
 - _They are similar to databases in that_ the message is not sent via a direct network connection, but goes via an intermediary called a **message broker** ( also called a **message queue** or **message-oriented middleware** ), which stores the message temporarily.

 _Using a message broker has several advantages compared to direct RPC :_